Parents and Guardians,

 Any over the counter or prescription medications to help your child through the day must be accompanied by a signed doctor’s note in order for staff to administer the medication.
 Any cough drops need to be accompanied by a note from the parent/guardian.

-USD 415 will follow recommendations of our local physicians.
-Current recommendations for “flu season” are that students must be fever free, without the use of fever reducing medications (Tylenol, Motrin, Ibuprofen) for 48 hours before returning to school.
+USD 415 will follow recommendations of our local physicians and health department.
+Current recommendations for those diagnosed with Influenza are that students must be fever free, without the use of fever reducing medications (Tylenol, Motrin, Ibuprofen) for 24 hours before returning to school.